kwojdalski/garch_project/notebooks/garch.md

 ### Fitting the GARCH(1,1) Model

-Now we’ll fit a GARCH(1,1) model to the returns
+Now we’ll fit a GARCH(1,1) model to the returns and retrieve values of the coefficients with their standard errors, z-statistics, and p-values.

+As we can see, the output from the article is similar to the one we got.

 #### Article GARCH(1,1) Model (for reference)